6

 And if you’re looking for a treadmill that’s easy to use, I’d avoid touchscreens and streaming memberships – they can make things more complicated than they need to be.

-Luckily, as I hope the above list illustrates, there are plenty of well-priced treadmills that check these boxes.
+Luckily, as I hope the above list illustrates, there are plenty of well-priced treadmills out there that are quite senior-friendly.

 Anyway, I hope you found this guide helpful and maybe even a little entertaining.